CaptainLEVI-XXX/shieldnet/README.md

 ## Overview

-ShieldNet is a privacy-preserving protocol built on Starknet that enables anonymous token transfers and DeFi interactions using Zero-Knowledge (ZK) proofs.
+ShieldNet is a privacy-preserving protocol built on Starknet and Ztarknet that enables anonymous token transfers and DeFi interactions using Zero-Knowledge (ZK) proofs.
 It implements a UTXO-like note system where users deposit tokens into a shielded pool and can later withdraw, transfer, or interact with DeFi protocols without revealing their identity.

 ---